Temple Rome housing options may vary by term. Check with your Program Manager for information about your term's

-- Temple Rome houses students in an apartment residence, located in lively residential areas with many local shops and eateries nearby.
+- Temple Rome houses students in shared apartments, located in lively residential areas with many local shops and eateries nearby.
 The distance to Temple Rome is approximately 1.5 miles.
-You may walk or take public transportation (short bus or metro ride).
-Occasionally, a second facility may be used, depending on the number of program participants.
+You may walk or take public transportation (short bus or metro ride) to the campus building.

 - shared bedroom(s) and bathroom(s)

-- a kitchenette equipped with basic cooking utensils allowing you to shop for groceries and prepare your own meals
+- a kitchen equipped with basic cooking utensils allowing you to shop for groceries and prepare your own meals